-A = Front setback measured at 90° to the front boundary
+\mathbf{A} = Front setback measured at 90° to the front boundary

-B3.2 Building envelope ▶ 3.2.2 Front setback
+B3.2 Building envelope > 3.2.2 Front setback

-Obje ectives Cont rols ٥٥٥ ectives COIIC 1013 01 To reinforce the existing streetscape and character of the location.
-C1 The front setback of the building envelope is determined by averaging the three most typical setbacks of the four 02 To provide consistent front setbacks in each street. closest residential buildings that face the same side of the street (refer to Figure 3).
-O3 To provide for landscaped area and deep soil planting forward of the building.
+Obje ectives Cont rols O1 O2 O3 To reinforce the existing streetscape and character of the location.
+To provide consistent front setbacks in each street.
+To provide for landscaped area and deep soil planting forward of the building.
+C1 The front setback of the building envelope is determined by averaging the three most typical setbacks of the four closest residential buildings that face the same side of the street (refer to Figure 3).
 Note: The setback is determined by the distance between the primary street boundary and the outside face of the front building wall, or any protruding balcony deck or the like (excluding car parking structures).
-Note: The front setback is the horizontal distance between the building envelope and the primary street boundary, measured at 90° from the boundary (refer to Figure 2).
-Note: On corner lots, the shortest frontage to a street is typically where the front setback applies.
+Note: The front setback is the horizontal distance between the building envelope and the primary street boundary, measure(1) to 90° from the boundary (refer to Figure 2).
+Note: On corner lots, the shortest frontage to a street is typically where the tront setback applies.
 Note: These controls do not apply to battle-axe lots (refer to Section B3.9).
 04 To ensure that buildings are well articulated and positively contribute to the streetscape.
-C2 The building has a maximum unarticulated width of 6m to the street frontage.
+C2